chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 ---------------------------------------------
 Johnson-Kendall-Roberts force model
 ---------------------------------------------
-The Johnson-Kendall-Roberts (JKR) force model enable the modelisation of attractive forces due to the van der Waals effects.
+The Johnson-Kendall-Roberts (JKR) force models enable the modelisation of attractive forces due to the van der Waals effects.
 This model modifies the Hertz formulation by defining a larger contact path radius (:math:`\mathbf{a}`) and by taking into account a new parameter, the effective surface energy (:math:`\mathbf{\gamma}_{e}`).
-The model is define by the following equation.
+The model is defined by the following equation.

 .. math::
     a^{3} = \frac{3 R_{e}}{4 E_{e}} \left[F_{n}^{JKR} + 3\pi\gamma_{e}R_{e}  + \sqrt{6 F_{n}^{JKR} \pi\gamma_{e}R_{e} + (3\pi\gamma_{e}R_{e})^2 }\right]

-Where :math:`\mathbf{F_{n}^{JKR}}` correspond to the normal spring force and attractive force combine and :math:`\mathbf{\gamma_{e}}` is the effective surface energy.
+Where :math:`\mathbf{F_{n}^{JKR}}` correspond to the normal spring force and attractive force combined and :math:`\mathbf{\gamma_{e}}` is the effective surface energy.
-Note that if the effective surface energy is equal to zero, the JKR model goes back the Hertz definition.
+Note that if the effective surface energy is equal to zero, the JKR model revert to Hertz model.

 The effective surface energy can be computed like so :